 That distinction is not a guarantee.
 It is a probability shift.
 And probability shifts are exactly what alignment research should pursue, because guarantees are formally impossible.

 The Eden Protocol Scaling Test (March 2026) tested whether embedding three ethical reasoning loops - the Purpose Loop, the Love Loop, and the Moral Loop (as named in Infinite Architects; Eastwood, 2024/2026) - in the inference pipeline improves alignment quality.
-The Love Loop asks the model to enumerate affected stakeholders and consider what happens to them; in experimental scoring, this is operationalised as the "stakeholder care" pillar, since that term precisely describes what is measured.
-The Purpose Loop evaluates ethical purpose; in the pilot and three-model extension it was operationalised in a local task-purpose form ("does this response serve flourishing here?").
+The Love Loop asks the model to enumerate affected stakeholders and consider what happens to them; in experimental scoring, this is operationalised as the 'stakeholder care' pillar, since that term precisely describes what is measured.
+The Purpose Loop evaluates ethical purpose; in the pilot and later multi-model extension it was operationalised in a local task-purpose form ('does this response serve flourishing here?').
 The book-level grand purpose version, grounding identity in the Orchard Caretaker Vow or Eternal Architect framing, remains a next-stage hypothesis rather than a tested result.
 The Moral Loop tests universalisability.
 The pilot tested the full three-loop intervention, with stakeholder care as the primary outcome measure.
 The design was:

 | Metric | Gemini 3 Flash | DeepSeek V3.2 |